 Achieving financial freedom is more than just boosting your net worth.

-It’s about optimizing your overall well-being, which takes into account your physical, mental, and financial health.
+It’s about optimizing your overall well-being, which considers your physical, mental, and financial health.
 And one path to boosting your sense of well-being is to work on side projects that provide deep fulfillment.

-We often forget (or in some cases never realize) that work can be joyful and provide daily satisfaction and contentment.
-And even though you may not be in a position or job where you enjoy what you do or feel challenged at a “flow state” level — you can choose to work on small projects outside of work that meet these needs for you.
+We often forget (or, in some cases, never realize) that work can be joyful and provide daily satisfaction and contentment.
+And even though you may not be in a position or job where you enjoy what you do or feel challenged at a “flow state” level — you can choose to work on small projects outside of work that meet these needs.

 Side projects can lead to profound levels of purpose.
 And living a more purposeful life is an underlying payoff of seeking financial independence (rather than taking the traditional route to retirement.)